FaizanMughal/flak_m/Readme.md

  - Sludge doesn't react to ceiling and wall movement
  - Pulse gun beams behave oddly when the player is moving or looking up and down.
 This might just be a rendering interpolation glitch, as usual
+ - Translocator allows telefragging of other players in coop.